perfsonar/perfsonar-workshop/README.md

   - CentOS: http://docs.perfsonar.net/install_centos.html
   - Debian/Ubuntu: http://docs.perfsonar.net/install_debian.html

-The hosts will all be managed through Ansible and for that this setup relies on the [robertdebock.bootstrap][rdbs] role to make all machines working with Ansible.
-You can skip that part of the setup and provide your own privioning roles and playbooks taking care of that in your infrastructure.
+The hosts will all be managed through Ansible and for that this setup relies on a [fork][tonin-bootstrap] of the [robertdebock.bootstrap][rdbs] role to make all machines working with Ansible.
+You can skip that part of the setup and provide your own provisioning roles and playbooks taking care of that in your infrastructure.

-The site.yml playbook also requires the perfsonar-testpoint and perfsonar-toolkit roles to be available as these are making most of the job.
+At the core of the `site.yml` playbook are the [perfsonar-testpoint][ps-testpoint] and [perfsonar-toolkit][ps-toolkit] roles which are making most of the job.

 Playbook Variables
 ------------------